MicrosoftDocs/well-architected/well-architected/performance-efficiency/prioritize-critical-flows.md

 ### Identify all flows

 The first step in prioritizing the performance of critical flows is identifying all the flows within your workload.
-Flow identification involves systematically mapping and understanding every user interaction, internal process, and movement of data within a workload.
-The focus here is on understanding the performance metrics and potential impact on workload performance.
+Flow identification involves systematically mapping and understanding every user paths and component communication.
+The focus here's on understanding the performance metrics and potential impact of flows on workload performance.

 By dissecting the workload into discrete flows, you can find performance bottlenecks, inefficient resource utilization, and opportunities for performance optimization.
-This foundational knowledge is vital for effectively prioritizing which flows are critical and thus require focused performance optimization strategies.

-For more detailed steps on how to identify all workload flows, see [Identify and prioritize user and system flows](../reliability/identify-flows.md).
-You can use the resulting flow mapping as a basis for prioritizing the performance of critical flows.
+This knowledge exposes areas of needed improvement and is the first step to identifying critical flows.
+For more information, see [Identify and rate user and system flows](../reliability/identify-flows.md).

 ### Monitor flow performance metrics

-Having identified all flows within your workload, the next step is collect performance metrics on each flow and monitor those metrics.
-These provide insights into response times, error rates, and throughput.
+After you identify all flows within your workload, you need to collect performance metrics on each flow and monitor those metrics.
+Flow metrics provide insights into response times, error rates, and throughput.
 The goal is to consistently observe and record performance-related metrics to further refine your understanding of each flow's impact on workload performance.

 To monitor flow metrics, you can use the following tools to collect data: